Spin the Moose

 1. git stores history as a graph

-2. git stores snapshots as trees
+2. git saves snapshots as trees

-3. .git/ is where the magic happens
+3. the .git/ folder is where the magic happens

-Then we will look at how git branches and remotes work, what they are and what they are not:
+Next we will look at how git branches and remotes work, what they are and what they are not:

 1. git branches are pointers into history